0x3F3F/0x3F3F.github.io/_posts/2017-11-29-RSS-Filter.md

     foreach($filterSettings as $filterEntry)
     {
       // Unable to use the url as some rss feeds don't have it or are shared across many feeds ie twitter
-      // Instead use feed id which is unique, whech can be read from url eg f_8 if (strpos($entry->feed(), $filterEntry->feedId) !== false)
+      // Instead use feed id which is unique, which can be read from url eg f_8 if (strpos($entry->feed(), $filterEntry->feedId) !== false)
       {
         $filterExists = true;